Synchronization and phase transition of two-dimensional self-rotating clock models: Abstract

 \section{Abstract}

 We explore possible synchronization in two-dimensional (2D) locally coupled discrete-state oscillators under thermal fluctuations, using the self-rotating $q$-state clock model as a prototype.
-Large-scale Monte Carlo simulations reveal that for $q \ge q_c$ (with $q_c = 5$), the system undergoes two-step Berezinskii-Kosterlitz-Thouless (BKT) transitions: first from a disordered phase to a critical synchronized phase, and then to a spatiotemporal pattern phase.
-The latter includes oscillatory droplet states that survive in finite systems and a thermodynamically stable spiral wave state.
-Notably, the synchronized phase features algebraically decaying spatial correlations, alongside divergent coherence time, thus realizing a continuous time crystal; while it vanishes when $q < q_c$.
-Mean-field theory supports the existence of the synchronized phase, but predicts a lower critical value $q_c^{MF} = 4$.
+Large-scale Monte Carlo simulations reveal that for $q \ge q_c$ (with $q_c = 5$), the system undergoes two-step Berezinskii-Kosterlitz-Thouless (BKT)-like transitions: first from a disordered phase to a critical synchronized phase, and then to a spatiotemporal pattern phase.
+Notably, the synchronized phase features algebraically decaying spatial correlations and divergent coherence time, realizing an effective continuous time crystal across macroscopic yet finite scales; while it vanishes when $q < q_c$.
+A dynamic renormalization group analysis shows this behavior arises from an emergent U(1) symmetry for $q \ge q^{RG}_c=5$, and indicates a crossover scale to Kardar-Parisi-Zhang (KPZ) universality diverges double-exponentially with $q$, ensuring the pre-asymptotic stability of the synchronized phase.
+Mean-field theory predicts a lower critical value $q_c^{MF} = 4$.

 \emph{Introduction.}--- Synchronization is a longstanding fundamental topic in statistical physics and nonlinear science.
 Phase synchronization of continuous-state coupled oscillators has been extensively studied, with the Kuramoto model as a paradigm~\cite{Kuramoto}—whereas far less attention has been devoted to the synchronization of discrete-state oscillators under thermal fluctuations.
-A possible reason for this situation is as follows: finite-microstate non-degenerate Markov processes have a unique stationary distribution with ergodicity, so that finite discrete-state coupled oscillators cannot sustain persistent synchronous oscillations, and their strict synchronization over infinite time requires the thermodynamic limit~\cite{maes_rotating_2011,rosas_synchronization_2020}.
+Mathematically, it has been proved that synchronization can occur in noisy discrete-state oscillator systems with 3D short-range interactions~\cite{nonergodic} and with 1D or 2D long-range interactions~\cite{onetwodimensional}.
+However, whether synchronization emerges among noisy discrete-state oscillators with 2D short-range interactions remains unresolved.